richardaspinall/nodejs-web-development/chapter07/readme.md

 **Notes:**

-- Note: simultaneous access to a database is not supported so we can't have two instances of our server running and accessing this DB (it locks the files)
+- Simultaneous access to a database is not supported so we can't have two instances of our server running and accessing this DB (it locks the files)

 ## SQLite3 data store